Covid-19 and heart disease

 Having a heart condition doesn't make you more likely to catch Covid-19.

-However, research from overseas shows that people with heart disease or a heart condition are more likely to have worse symptoms from Covid-19 and have a slightly higher risk of death.
+However, research from overseas shows that people with heart disease or a serious heart condition are more likely to become severely ill from Covid-19 and have a higher risk of death.

 You can read more about at risk groups of the Ministry of Health website.